 Dr. Colegrove has a good reputation of accurate forecast.
 She forecasted Samsung to release a smartphone with 5.x inch flexible AMOLED display 9 months before it happened; she accurately forecasted 4K OLED TV’s market entrance time 2 years before it happened.
 In “Touch and Emerging Display report”, June 2013, she forecasted “Apple will adopt AMOLED within 18 months”.
 With the Apple Watch announced in Sept 2014 (available since April 2015), her forecast becomes reality in 18 months.
 Dr. Colegrove wrote in July 2014, “…it’s my strong belief that Apple will release an active pen soon.”
 With Apple Pencil announced in September 2015, her forecast become reality in 14 months.

 Dr. Colegrove has advised over 200 companies through her standard reports or consulting projects in recent several years.
 Her reputation in the industry, and passion in the touch display market led to a syndicated readership of hundreds of thousands professionals.
 She has authored over 100 forecast reports and over 120 articles.
 Her articles have appeared in SID Journal, Information Display, IEEE Journal, Nikkei BP, Veritas et Visus, etc. She is frequently quoted by media and industry press, including the Wall Street Journal, USA Today, New York Times, Forbs, Bloomberg, and Computer World.
 Colegrove has been a featured speaker and session chairperson at over 80 worldwide conferences.
 Her session at FPD International 2013 in Japan is rated as the most popular session by Nikkei BP, the conference organizer.
 Industry experts often comment her speech as: very knowledgeable, energetic, humorous, able to explain complex technologies clearly in simple words.
 A past President of SID emailed her, “Jennifer, your presentation was excellent and drew the attention of the audience.
 People who know both the technology and marketing are very rare and you have both.”

 孔博士通过她近年来的标准报告或咨询项目曾为200多家公司提供咨询. 她著作了100多部预测报告， 以及120多篇文章。她的文章登载于SID Journal, Information Display, IEEE Journal, Nikkei BP, Veritas et Visus, etc。她经常被媒体和行业信息引用，包括Wall Street Journal华而街日报，USA Today今日美国, New York Times纽约时报，Forbs福布斯，Bloomberg and Computer World。孔博士曾在全球80多个会议中演讲和作主持。她在 FPD International 2013会议中的讲演被会议组织者日经BP公司评为最受欢迎的讲演之一.业界评论她的演讲是：内行，对行业了若指掌，有活力，幽默，可以将很复杂的技术用简单的话讲清楚。SID的一位前任主席给她发电子邮件说，“珍妮弗，你的演讲非常好，引起了观众的注意。同时知道技术和市场的人非常少，你两者都精通.”

 She has five patent applications with one US patent granted.
-She is co-author of a book: Nuclear Soldier: Stories and Poems About Chinese Life (available on Amazon.com).
+She translated her father’s book to English: Nuclear Soldier: Stories and Poems About Chinese Life (available on Amazon.com).